RemiZlatinis/ssi-docs/blueprint.md

 ## 3.3 Backend (Server / API / Database)

-**Responsibility:** Central coordinator and storage.
+**Responsibility:** Being the central coordinator and storage.
 Authenticate users and agents, accept incoming data from Agents, persist state, and serve API to Clients.

 **MVP responsibilities:**

-- User authentication + account management
+- Basic user authentication (username/password)
-- Agent registration and authentication
+- Basic Agent authentication (API key)
-- Ingesting service script results and heartbeats
-- Storing minimal state (last-seen, last-status, last-message)
+- Storing **services** state (last-seen, last-status, last-message)
-- Serving API endpoints for the Client to display data

-**Tech choices (examples):** FastAPI or Django REST (Python), or a Node.js/Express backend.
-PostgreSQL for persistent storage; Redis optional for queues/short-term state.
+- Serving **services** REST API.

+**Tech choices:** The Backend will be implemented with Django framework.
+This choice was made primary because it's a Python framework and this means consistency between the Agent and the Backend language.
+It's batteries included so we get powerful admin panel, authentication and authorization system with almost no code.
+It's also have probably the greatest ORM allowing seamlessly usage of multiple database technologies at the same time.
+And finally, almost everything we need for extra features is already provided by community packages.

+- `Django`: Main framework.

+  - `DRF` _(Django REST Framework)_: RESTful APIs.

+- `PostgreSQL`: Strict ACID Database.

+  **Extra Features**:

+  - `Django All-Auth`: Advanced Authorization system with OAuth, SSO, Multi-Factor Authentication, etc.
+  - `Time-Scale` or `ScyllaDB`: If the user base become very large the PostgreSQL could lead to performance bottleneck for real-time log watchers.
+If that time ever come we can migrate to Time-Scale or partially migrate the tables for service state to a secondary write-optimized database like ScyllaDB.

 ---